-For the Academic Year 20/21, the Board of Trustees met three times.
+For the Academic Year 2021/22, the Board of Trustees met five times and the Board of Members met once.
 There were two committees in place: Finance, Audit & Compliance Committee and Staffing, Pay and Performance.
 The Terms of Reference for these committees has been agreed by the Trustees and are published on the school website.

-The CEO/Headteacher is the Accounting Officer for the Multi Academy Trust.
-The CEO/Headteacher is appointed by the Trustees to manage the day to day operation of South Downs Education Trust and Worthing High School.
+The CEO is the Accounting Officer for the Multi Academy Trust.
+The CEO is appointed by the Trustees to manage the day to day operation of South Downs Education Trust and Worthing High School.
 The Head of School at Clapham and Patching C of E Primary School manages the day to day operations at that site.
-In order to facilitate effective operations the Headteacher and the Business Manager have delegated authority within the terms approved by the Trustees for operational matters including educational, finance and employment matters; the Business Manager also holds the role of Chief Financial Officer.
+In order to facilitate effective operations the CEO and the Operations Director have delegated authority within the terms approved by the Trustees for operational matters including educational, finance and employment matters; the finance manager has been appointed to the role of Chief Financial Officer.

 The decision making structure is summarised in the Policy for the Delegation of Financial Powers and Duties of the Trustees and Governing Body - which is reviewed annually.
-The Scheme of Delegation was also reviewed in 20/21 as part of an external governance review.
+The Scheme of Delegation was also reviewed in 2019/20 as part of an external governance review.